-Overall, Redhead populations were stable between 1966 and 2014, according to the North American Breeding Bird Survey.
-Though some areas had increased numbers during that time, significant declines were noted in the Great Basin, where populations declined by 88%, and in Idaho, where populations fell by 95%.
+Overall, Redhead populations were stable between 1966 and 2015, according to the North American Breeding Bird Survey.
+Though some areas had increased numbers during that time, significant declines were noted in the Great Basin, where populations declined by 87%, and in Idaho, where populations fell by 99%.
 The U.S. Fish and Wildlife Service estimated a North American population of 1.2 million in 2015.
 This number is up 76% from mid-twentieth-century averages.
-Redhead is not on the 2014 State of the Birds Watch List.
+The species rates a 10 out of 20 on the Continental Concern Score.
+Redhead is not on the 2016 State of North America's Birds' Watch List.
 Carefully managed hunting seasons combined with work to restore duck habitat have helped many duck populations increase from lows in the mid-twentieth century.
 Redheads’ gregarious nature and attraction to decoys make them a popular target of hunters, with estimated harvests of just over 300,000 birds per year in 2013 and 2014.
 Wetland restoration in the Prairie Pothole Region and at Gulf of Mexico wintering sites through the North American Waterfowl Management Plan are benefiting Redheads, which have lost breeding habitat to wetland drainage in the Midwest and Canada and to degradation of breeding sites in Chesapeake Bay.
 Limited water in the Great Basin and drought throughout the West also jeopardize breeding habitat.
 Other threats include disturbance by boaters at nesting and wintering sites, and collisions with power lines and buildings.

 - Woodin, M.C. and T.C.
 Michot.
 2002.
 Redhead (Aythya americana).
 In The Birds of North America Online, No. 695 (A. Poole, Ed.).
 Cornell Lab of Ornithology, Ithaca, New York.